lirios/fluid/README.md

 You can also append the following options to the last line:

- * `project.withDemo:false`: Do not build the demo app.
+ * `projects.Fluid.withDemo:false`: Do not build the demo app.
- * `project.withDocumentation:false`: Do not build the documentation.
+ * `projects.Fluid.withDocumentation:false`: Do not build the documentation.
- * `project.useStaticAnalyzer:true` to enable the Clang static analyzer.
+ * `projects.Fluid.useStaticAnalyzer:true` to enable the Clang static analyzer.
+ * `projects.Fluid.useSystemQbsShared:true` to use a system-wide installation of qbs-shared instead of the git submodule included here.

-Run the demo with (unless `project.withDemo:false`):
+Run the demo with (unless `projects.Liri.withDemo:false`):

 ```sh
 qbs run --no-build -d build --products fluid-demo